SAP/fundamental-styles/docs/pages/components/button.md

 Buttons allow users to perform actions.
 {: .docs-intro}
 The priority of buttons within a page should be considered.
-For instance, only use the main button once within a page or modal.
+For instance, only use the main button once within a page or dialog.
 Color is also important.
 For instance, the most important button has a blue background where as a red button should only be used if the action it performs is potentially destructive.

 <br>